 Applications may be submitted online by logging into My ARRT Info.
-If you don’t have access to My ARRT Info, are not using ARRT certification as a supporting category or would prefer to submit a paper application by mail, please contact the Initial Certification Department at (651) 687-0048, ext.
+If you don’t have access to My ARRT Info, please contact the Initial Certification Department at (651) 687-0048, ext.
 8560.
 When completing their applications, candidates should keep a few things in

 - All photos, signatures, and/or dates of signatures on an application form must occur

 within the six months before the date the application is received at the ARRT office.